 Seems obvious, doesn't it?

-If yours isn't as efficient as you'd like, these 6 kitchen organizing tips can help.
+If your kitchen isn't as efficient as you'd like, these 6 organizing tips can help get things back on track.

 The goal is to organize your time as well as your schedule so that you'll be the picture of relaxed organization when the phone rings with a last-minute carpool emergency.